DNNCommunity/DNNDocs/content/administrators/more-resources/index.md

 ## Hosts, Administrators, Content Managers/Editors, and Community Managers/Moderators

+> [!Note]
-Note: All documentation for Evoq 8.5 and later are in the Documentation Center only.
+> All documentation for Evoq 8.5 and later are in the Documentation Center only.
 User manuals in PDF format are available only for older versions.

 *   [DocCenter archive (Evoq 8.5)](http://archive.dnnsoftware.com/docs/85)
 *   [PDF manuals for older versions](http://www.dnnsoftware.com/community/download/manuals)